muchyesdawg/notes/pages/Obapp.md

 	- swollen part of pistil of a flower that contains the ovule. one ore more ova are produced
 - oviduct
 	- also called fallopian tube
 	- where fertilization occurs.
-After ovulation,
+After ovulation, the egg moves through the oviduct to the uterus
+- ovule
+	-
 	-